jonhiggs/flamingzombies/plugins/README.md

-# contrib
+# plugins

-A directory of user-contributed task and notification handlers.
+A directory of task and notification plugins handlers.

 ## notifier

 The interface for a notifier is:

-## Environment Variables

 - `SUBJECT`: The message subject.
 - `NAME`: The configured name of the notifier.